hanjinliu/magic-class/rst/main/best_practice.rst

 =======================

-If you want to control input parameters outside each ``magicgui`` widget, the example below is the mose naive implementation.
+If you want to control input parameters outside each ``magicgui`` widget, the example below is the most naive implementation.

 .. code-block:: python